 - Be based in Australia for the duration of the Program

-- Commit to attending all aspects of the Program, including the travel expenses to attend the Leadership Retreat (border restrictions permitting)
+- Commit to attend all aspects of the Program, recognising successful completion of the program requires significant time commitment.
+Additional program expenses may include interstate travel and accomodation expenses to attend the key program activities

-- Commit to finding a suitable board for the board observership (more information about board observership will be provided soon)
+- Commit to finding a suitable board for the board observership (more information provided to successful applicants)

 - Demonstrate your employer is supportive of your participation in the Program (where applicable)

 - Consent to your photograph and short bio being used for promotional purposes